Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

  610         incrFullStat(source);
  611     }
  ```

-It needs to consider ROB and instruction queue entries before renaming the register
+It needs to consider ROB and instruction queue entries
+before the renaming.
-of the instructions.
-When there is no space, it should stall, but if those entries are
+When there is no space, it should stall right a way.
+However, if those entries are partially available,
-partially available, part of the instructions accessible by the rename stage
+part of the instructions accessible by the rename stage
 should be processed first.
-In both cases, it should block the rename stage after processing
-as much as it can.
+Because it still has some resources to process
+parts of the instructions,
+it postpone stall later
+(blockThisCycle = true).

 ### Checking serialization
 ```cpp